 - If we are used to taking caffeine (coffee, black / green tea, energy drinks, etc.), restoring a healthy sleep cycle is a chapter in itself - when we suddenly drop out of caffeine, we will want to sleep for a couple of days.
 During this time it will not be possible to find out what time our natural circadian clocks are showing.

 - Adjusting the inner clock is important when the retina sees white light and darkness, not whether the brain is in a state of sleep or waking.
 Evening use of sedatives in the internal time does not in itself move.
-It can only be attributed to the fact that when we have closed eyes when we are forced to sleep, less light gets into the retina.
+It can only be attributed to the fact that when we have closed eyes when we are forced to sleep, less light comes into the retina.

 - The effects of drugs like sedatives, caffeine and others on circadian rhythms are not properly studied.
 So far I would only say that the exception to the rule that the sedative biorhythm does not directly move can be melatonin itself, which is commercially offered as an atypical sedative and an antioxidant.